k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Operating.md

 --fabric-version=  Allows you to override the Fabric version specified in the .env file

---compose=         Allows user to use a custom Docker compose.yaml file
+--compose=         Allows you to use a custom Docker compose.yaml file

 The Fabric version is specified using major.minor Fabric version identifiers, e.g., 8.1.7_22.